alkaf499/Cy_THM/README.md

-# Yara_Tests
+# Cy_THM

-Exploring YARA language and trying to write rules based, for now, on the tasks and samples provided in TryHackMe's rooms.
+Scripts, YARA rules, Snort rules...and whatever comes in the THM rooms.